JohnFunk-VMW/CloudBrews-SampleApp/README.md

    https://cli.run.pivotal.io/stable?release=windows64&source=github

 ### Download the sample application .Zip file
-  Download a zip file with the sample applicaiton from Github:
+  * Download a zip file with the sample applicaiton from Github: https://github.com/JohnFunk-Pivotal/CloudBrews-SampleApp/archive/master.zip
-    https://github.com/JohnFunk-Pivotal/CloudBrews-SampleApp/archive/master.zip
+  * Unzip the file and take note of where the files are located.

 ## Login and Push the sample application to PCF (everyone)
 Open a terminal window or command prompt and navigate to the directory containing the sample application.
 ```
-cd <Directory Containing your zip file>
+cd <Directory Containing your expanded zip file>
 cf login -a api.run.pivotal.io -u <your-username> -o ReplatformingWorkshop -s <your-space>
 cf push attendees -p target/pcf-ers-demo1-0.0.1-SNAPSHOT.jar
 ```